Marms314/Study-App/README.md

 # StudyTime

 An app that enables studying through flash cards and quizzes.
-It was built with primarily Java using Spring, Spring Security for user login, Spring Data JPA to connect to a MySQL database, Thymeleaf for views, and uses Bootstrap for style and responsiveness.
+It was built primarily with Java using Spring.
+It includes Spring Security for user login and Spring Data JPA to connect to a MySQL database.
+Uses Thymeleaf for views, and
+Bootstrap for style and responsiveness.